 Our company consumes fuel and electricity in our manufacturing processes.
 What do we need to do in order to purchase our fuel and electricity without sales or use tax?

-Our company holds a direct pay permit issued by the Wisconsin Department of Revenue.
+Our company holds a direct pay permit issued by the department.
 Are we still required to furnish an exemption certificate to the seller in order to purchase fuel and electricity without tax?

 I am a manufacturer of tangible personal property in Wisconsin and some of my purchases of fuel and electricity qualify for the exemption from sales tax.
 I do not hold a direct pay permit.
 What happens if I do not furnish an exemption certificate to the seller?